Bakers Percentages or Arbitrary Percentages

 - The difference is the .528 of stater that isn’t included in the total.

-Not including the starter is deliberate as it’s not accounted for in the calculations of the base %.
+Not including the starter in the revised formula using the European Method is deliberate as it’s not accounted for in the calculations of the base %.
 Prior to the sourdough being incorporated into the final dough the original weight of starter used to infect the batch of flour/water mix is removed.
 It’s at this point mature and put aside to be used to infect another batch in the future.

 Removing the starter also has another function.
 It allows us to “cycle”, “feed” or “refresh” the starter to bring it up to its most extant state without consuming it.
 It’s now able to be put aside in the fridge until it’s needed again since we will make bread the following week.
 This has the benefit of cycling the starter every time bread is made, keeping it fresh.